 A lane will be created below the default lane.
 You can rename the lanes by clicking the lane header and also copy a lane by clicking the Copy icon to create new lanes with similar properties.
+While copying a swimlane, any of the color applied to any column will also be copied to the newly created swimlane.
 Ensure that you save the changes for every lane.
 Thus, you can create Smart Lanes if you want to manage work classified under any ad-hoc value such as department or customer.You can disable the smart lanes if you do want the smart logic, provided you don’t have any ‘live’ cards on the board.
 Move the cards on the board to backlog or archive them.
 Go to the Board Editor view and you can now disable the Smart Lanes.
 For modifying the process from Card-attribute-enabled Smart Lanes to Custom-Label-enabled Smart Lane, see Modifying the Smart Lane Definition section on this page.

 For default process or after you have defined Smart Lanes, you can configure the lanes based on the value stream required for each class of service.
 To configure the lanes, see Configuring Lanes.